Shraddha Arya: Personal life

 In 2015, Arya got engaged to an NRI named Jayant Ratti but the duo called off their engagement due to compatibility issues.
 She revealed her relationship with Alam Singh Makkar when the couple decided to participate in dance reality show Nach Baliye in 2019.
 The couple broke up soon after the show finished.

 On 16 November 2021, Arya married Indian Navy Officer, Rahul Nagal in an intimate ceremony in her hometown New Delhi.

 In September 2024, the couple announced that they're expecting their first child.
-On 29 November 2024, the couple got blessed with twins, a boy, Shaurya and a girl, Siya.
+On 29 November 2024, the couple had twins, a boy, Shaurya and a girl, Siya.

 Career

 Arya started her career with Zee TV's talent hunt show India's Best Cinestars Ki Khoj; she became the first runner-up.
 She made her acting debut in 2006 with the Tamil movie Kalvanin Kadhali opposite actor-director S. J. Surya.
 After that, she ventured into Bollywood with Ram Gopal Varma's Nishabd.
 She also appeared in the Shahid Kapoor-starrer Paathshaala.
 She simultaneously ventured into the Telugu industry and did substantial roles in films like Godava, opposite Vaibhav Reddy, Kothi Muka and Romeo.
 She also performed in Tamil cinema in Kalvanin Kadhali.
 She has also done two Kannada movies and a Malayalam movie.
 In 2011, Arya made her television debut with the Indian soap opera Main Lakshmi Tere Aangan Ki.
 Her breakthrough performance came in the role of Paakhi in Life OK's Tumhari Pakhi.
 She further rose to prominence with the role of Ayesha in Dream Girl - Ek Ladki Deewani Si.

 She won many awards for her performances in Dream Girl and Tumhari Paakhi, including Indian Telly Award for Best Actress in a Negative Role for Dream Girl, Best Jodi Award at the Zee Gold Awards, Hero of the Month Award by Life OK, and the Women Achievers Award in 2016.

 In 2016, Arya hosted a comedy show called Mazaak Mazaak Mein, produced by Ekta Kapoor and Shobha Kapoor.

 From July 2017, she appeared in Zee TV's Kundali Bhagya as Dr. Preeta Arora Luthra initially opposite Dheeraj Dhoopar, followed up by opposite Shakti Arora and Shakti Anand until it went off-air in December 2024.
 Her performance won her many awards and nominations including Best Actress at Gold Awards, Indian Telly Awards and Indian Television Academy Awards.